imveikka/OpenDSA/RST/en/LUTDSA/ListADT.rst

 The code below presents our list ADT in Python.
 Any implementation for a :term:`container class` such as a list should be able to support different data types for the elements.
-..
-One way to do this in Java is to store data values of type
-.. ``Object``.
 Languages that support generics (Java) or templates (C++) give more control over the element types.